asitav-sen/KoboconnectR/README.md

 ## Getting started

+**These functions have been removed because of their dependency on Renviron.
+Use the functions in Extracting data section**

 Before being able to use the kobotools API, one needs the API token and in some cases the user id and password.
 The [kobotools documentation](https://support.kobotoolbox.org/api.html) lists multiple